 No method of transmission over the Internet, or method of electronic storage, is fully secure, however.
 Therefore, while we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.

 We exercise reasonable efforts to keep your Personal Information accurate.
 However, we need your help in making sure that your Personal Information is correct in our systems.
 Please notify us of changes to information that you have previously provided by contacting us as indicated in the “Contact Us” section.

-Right of access, modification -- If you wish to have access to your Personal Information, or to correct or update the Personal Information that you have provided to CPP, please contact us with proof of identity, as provided in the Contact Us section.
+Right of access, modification -- If you wish to have access to your Personal Information, or to correct or update the Personal Information that you have provided to CPP, please contact us with proof of identity, as provided in the “Contact Us” section.
 You can expect a response to your request within 30 days.

 Right of deletion -- If you wish to cancel your account or request that we no longer use your information to provide you services, please contact us with proof of identity, as set forth in the “Contact Us” section.
-We will accommodate your request to the extent practicable, and to the extent that it does not otherwise conflict any of our other obligations.
-We reserve the right to retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
+We will accommodate your request to the extent practicable, and to the extent that it does not otherwise conflict with any of our other obligations.
+We reserve the right to retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our contractual agreements.

-If our efforts to resolve your complaint through CPP’s internal dispute resolution mechanisms are unsatisfactory, you agree to first attempt settle in good faith the dispute through mediation administered by JAMS, under its International Mediation Rules, which are accessible on the JAMS website at http://www.jamsadr.com/international-mediation-rules/.
+If our efforts to resolve your complaint through CPP’s internal dispute resolution mechanisms are unsatisfactory, you agree to first attempt to settle in good faith the dispute through mediation administered by JAMS, under its International Mediation Rules, which are accessible on the JAMS website at http://www.jamsadr.com/international-mediation-rules/.
 The mediator may propose any appropriate remedy, such as publicity for findings of non-compliance, payment of compensation for losses incurred as a result of non-compliance, or cessation of processing of the Personal Information who has brought the complaint.
 The mediation will be held online and all documents and other correspondence will be transmitted through email.

-If our efforts to resolve the dispute through mediation are unsuccessful, you agree to binding arbitration administrated by JAMS pursuant to its International Arbitration Rules, which are accessible on the JAMS website at http://www.jamsadr.com/international-arbitration-rules/.
-Judgment on the award rendered by the arbitrator may be entered in any court having jurisdiction over the matter.
+If our efforts to resolve the dispute through mediation are unsuccessful, you agree to binding arbitration administered by JAMS pursuant to its International Arbitration Rules, which are accessible on the JAMS website at http://www.jamsadr.com/international-arbitration-rules/.
+Judgment on the award rendered by the arbitrator may be entered into any court having jurisdiction over the matter.
 The arbitration will be held online and all documents and other correspondence will be transmitted through email.

 By email: email@example.com

-By phone: 800-624-1765 (toll free when calling from the United States)
+By phone: 800-624-1765 (toll-free when calling from the United States)

 By mail: CPP, Inc.